PHOENIX - The Phoenix Fire Department says two people were attacked by several dogs they care for near 35th Avenue and Deer Valley Road Saturday.

 Maricopa County Animal Care and Control confirmed that one of the dogs died.
 Animal control is now securing the other four dogs in an isolated area of the dog owner's property.

-The Phoenix Fire Department said they think the dogs are shepherd mixes, but neighbors think otherwise.
+The Phoenix Fire Department said they think the dogs are a pit bull mix, but neighbors think otherwise.

 "He started out with a 98-percent wolf, and then from there they started inbreeding.
 So there are a lot of inbred dogs," Reed said.